Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 dog and cat assay data sheet

-Test code: B0069 - Ultrasensitive qualitative differentiation of methicillin-resistant Staph aureus by real time PCR.
-This test differentiates methicillin-resistant from non-methicillin-resistant strains of S. aureus.
+Test code: B0095 - Ultrasensitive qualitative detection of Staphylococcus aureus bacteria by real time PCR.
+This test alone does not differentiate methicillin-resistant from non-methicillin-resistant strains of Staph aureus.

-NOTE: studies have shown that resistance to methicillin is due to the presence of the mec A gene.
-While almost all methicillin resistant S. aureus bacteria carry the mec A gene, this gene has also been reported in some other coagulase-positive and coagulase-negative Staphylococcus isolates and other bacteria.
-PCR detection of the mec A gene is a rapid way of confirming methicillin resistance and thus guides the treatment regimen, but culture detection may also be needed if differentiation of S. aureus from other species is necessary in addition to detection of methicillin resistance.
+IMPORTANT: Studies have shown that resistance to the antibiotic methicillin in Staph aureus bacteria is almost always due to the presence of the mec A gene.
+However, this gene has also been reported in some other coagulase-positive and coagulase-negative, non-aureus Staphylococcus bacteria, and also in some non-Staph bacteria.
+PCR detection of the mec A gene (eg using assay B0069) is a rapid way of confirming methicillin resistance and thus can help guide treatment regimens.
+Additional testing (eg using assay B0095) is necessary if differentiation of Staph aureus from other bacterial species is necessary in addition to the detection of methicillin resistance.

-In the past forty years, Staphylococcus aureus, a common inhabitant of human skin, has become a serious public health concern because some strains of this bacterium have acquired methicillin resistance.
-MRSA, often referred to as a “superbug,” is resistant to an entire class of antibiotics called beta-lactams, including penicillin, amoxicillin, oxacillin, methicillin and other penicillin-like drugs, which are widely used to treat bacterial infections.
+In recent years Staphylococcus aureus, a common inhabitant of human skin, has become a serious public health concern because some strains of this bacterium have acquired methicillin resistance.
+Methicillin resistant Staph aureus, often referred to as a “superbug,” is resistant to the entire beta-lactam class of antibiotics, which includes penicillin, amoxicillin, oxacillin, methicillin and other penicillin-like drugs, and which are widely used to treat bacterial infections.

-About one-third of the world’s population carries non-methicillin-resistant S. aureus bacteria, primarily in the nose and on the skin.
+About one-third of the world’s population carries non-methicillin-resistant Staph aureus bacteria, primarily in the nose and on the skin.
 The bacteria are often present without causing active infection.
-Of people carrying S. aureus, about 1 percent have MRSA strains, according to the United States Centers for Disease Control and Prevention (CDC).
+Of people carrying Staph aureus, about 1 percent have MRSA strains, according to the United States Centers for Disease Control and Prevention (CDC).

-Pets are a significant reservoir of MRSA infection and can spread MRSA-related dermatitis to humans.
+Pets are a potential reservoir of MRSA infection and can spread MRSA-related dermatitis to humans.
 Recent studies have shown that transmission of MRSA infections between pets and humans is increasing, most commonly in the form of skin infections.
-Additionally, MRSA can get into the human body through dog or cat bites or scratches.
-Because these bacteria are so resistant to antibiotic treatment, patients with compromised immune systems can die from these infections.
+Additionally, systemic human MRSA infections can occur through dog or cat bites or scratches.
+Because these bacteria are so resistant to antibiotic treatment, these infections can be very serious, particularly in people with compromised immune systems.

 Utilities: